raahmad/Random_Forest_tmdb_popularity/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 1. Download and save all csv files, workbooks, and r script
-2. Open all csv files and workbooks with Microsft Excel
+2. Open all csv files and workbooks with Microsoft Excel
 3. Open hbo.r with RStudio
 4. Within RStudio, set working directory to wherever you completed step 1